Vivek17020/Ai-Driven-Wildfire-Detection-and-response-systemon/README.md

 ## Benefits and Positive Impacts

-WildfireCatch aims to mitigate the devastating effects of wildfires through proactive detection and effective response mechanisms.
+WildfireAnalyzer aims to mitigate the devastating effects of wildfires through proactive detection and effective response mechanisms.
 Here are some of the key benefits and positive impacts:

 - **Early Detection**: Detects wildfires in their early stages, allowing authorities to respond swiftly and minimize damage.
 - **Accurate Prediction**: Predicts the spread of wildfires, enabling better resource allocation and evacuation planning.